 In divided times, the power of music is undeniable.
 When that music is ferociously original and defiantly uplifting, the impact is even greater.
 Formed in Paris, December 2014, by Dublin-born singer/guitarist Gary Kelly and Parisian guitarist Steven Andre, MOLYBARON have become one of the most talked-about bands in the modern metal scene.
 With a sound that encompasses everything from state-of-the-art tech-grooves and anthemic metal to multi-layered atmospherics and giant, muscular hard rock riffs beyond, the band’s eccentric flair always sets them apart from the rest.

 “The most common thing I read when critics describe our music is their difficultly placing us in a genre: is it rock, is it metal, progressive metal, groove metal?” posits Kelly.
-“Well in fact, just like the critics say, I believe it’s all of the above.”
+“Well in fact, I believe it’s all of the above.”

 “We definitely can’t be defined by genre.
 It’s unintentional and certainly not by design, but in the end, the answer is pretty simple.
-I write and produce most of the songs for the band, but I suppose I’m odd, I never listen to music these days.
-I rarely go to gigs, I don’t play other artist’s music on guitar, doesn’t give me any real pleasure, I’m just happy in my own little zone.
+I write and produce most of the songs for the band, but I suppose I’m odd, I never sit down and listen to music.
+I rarely go to gigs, I don’t play other artist’s music on guitar, it doesn’t give me any pleasure, I’m just happy in my own little zone.
 So really, I have no idea what people are listening to, what’s cool, what’s not.
 This has been pretty healthy for me, it allows me to write what I feel, without the worry of fitting a certain category.”

 Recent times have proved that fans of heavy music are becoming increasingly open-minded and hungry for new and fervently individual music.
 As they prove over and over again on The Mutiny, MOLYBARON have struck upon something gloriously fresh and invigorating: a sound fit for the future, but rooted in oomph and heft of heavy music’s illustrious past.

-“Like all musicians, we do dream of playing stadiums around the globe, but I can’t say there was ever a masterplan,” Kelly concludes.
-“We’re very aware there's no easy road to success, making a living through music is akin to winning the lottery, so we've kept our expectations firmly grounded.
-But with that said, we do believe in the music and in the right hands, with the right support, it could be taken to a mass audience, but who knows what the future holds.
-So, let’s just say, currently our modest masterplan is… world domination”.
+“Like all musicians, of course we dream of playing stadiums around the globe, but I can’t say there was ever a masterplan,” Kelly concludes.
+“We’re very aware there’s no easy road to success.
+Making a living through music is akin to winning the lottery, so we’ve kept our expectations firmly grounded.
+But with that said, we do believe in our music and in the right hands, with the right support, it could be taken to a mass audience, but who knows what the future holds.
+So, let’s just say, currently our modest masterplan is… world domination”